-"The evolution of electric power from the discovery of Faraday to the initial great installation of the Tesla polyphase system in 1896 is undoubtedly the most tremendous event in all engineering history."2
+"The evolution of electric power from the discovery of Faraday to the initial great installation of the Tesla polyphase system [at the Falls of Niagara] in 1896 is undoubtedly the most tremendous event in all engineering history."2

 ^{} The question was recently asked, "What do Columbia and Tesla have in common?"
 This note was prepared in response.